 In 2012, we partnered with Bioceres, an Argentina-based technology company, to form Verdeca LLC, a U.S.-based joint venture company engaged in the development and deregulation of soybean traits, of which we own 50%.
-We selected Bioceres as our partner in soybeans-the world's fourth largest crop by area grown and the fourth most valuable at \$119 billion annual value-due to their desirable trait portfolio, their presence in key South American markets and the significant presence of large soybean growers in their ownership structure.
+We selected Bioceres as our partner in soybeans-the world's fourth largest crop by area grown and the fourth most valuable at \$119 billion annual value-due to their desirable trait portfolio, their presence in key South American markets, and the significant presence of large soybean growers in their ownership structure.

 Our joint venture agreement provides for each of the joint venture partners to license its trait technologies to Verdeca for use in soybeans, with product development and regulatory efforts equitably divided and managed by us and Bioceres under standalone service agreements that are executed annually.
 The first product in the Verdeca pipeline is a drought and abiotic stress tolerance trait that has already completed extensive validation trials and is now in the regulatory phase of development.
 This trait has been demonstrated to confer a seven to 16% yield advantage over conventional soybeans grown under the same suboptimal conditions.
+In April 2015, Verdeca received the first regulatory approval of its stress tolerance trait in soybeans in Argentina.
+This is the world's first regulatory approval of an abiotic stress tolerance trait in soybeans in Argentina.
+This is the Verdeca intends to seek in multiple geographies globally.

 Verdeca's pipeline also includes our NUE and WUE technologies, which are combined in a two-trait stack that will be further stacked with the initial drought and abiotic stress tolerance trait discussed above.
-Verdeca has successfully negotiated favorable market access in South America through established players and is working on adding market channel partners in the United States, India and China.
+Verdeca has successfully negotiated favorable market access in South America through established players and is working on adding market channel partners in the United States, India, and China.